earthly/earthly/docs/earth-config/earth-config.md

 overridden with the `--config` command flag option.

-Currently only https authentication configuration is configured in the config file; ssh authentication is additionally supported (and the default when the no overrides have been configured)
+Currently only https authentication configuration is configured in the config file; ssh authentication is additionally [supported](../guides/auth.md) (and the default when the no overrides have been configured).

 ## Format